Politics

 Adelabu emphasized that until the repair on this vital line is executed, grid collapses would persist, stating, “The inability to fix the damaged line due to insecurity is putting undue pressure on existing infrastructure and has made the grid fragile.”
 He highlighted the age and inefficiencies of the current grid, suggesting a comprehensive overhaul is necessary for stability and efficiency.

-Contrary to some media , the Minister clarified that in 2024, the grid experienced eight collapses, with being full and three partial, rather than the claimed twelve.
+Contrary to some media reports, the Minister clarified that in 2024, the grid experienced eight collapses, with five being full and three partial, rather than the claimed twelve.
 He explained that three of these full collapses were due to generation issues, while the remaining two were linked to acts of vandalism.

 He proposed specific allocations within the budget for various sectors of power infrastructure: